Are You Searching for a Way to Make Money Online?

 There are different types of learning styles out there.
 Your program needs to work for all styles.

 For me, give it to me in a nutshell and I’m off and running.
 I don’t need all the details – just the important ones.
 Let’s not go through how to set up WordPress for the umpteenth time.
 Sum it up right away so I know what I’m getting into and if I should spend time going through every… single… video or chapter.
 Sure, there can be some fine points that I need to know but tell me the general plan and then where I need to pay attention for it to work successfully.
+I need to understand the whole plan and then as you go, step-by-step, it’ll make more sense to me.

+Your training isn’t a sales letter – don’t keep us guessing but lay out the whole plan right away.
 When you do that, you’re covering how I learn.
 If you don’t do that, I’m frustrated throughout the whole time, I’m going through your course or program.
 I need bullet points.
 Do that and then go into detail because you have other types of learners and newbies who actually need all those details.
 Just cover all types of learners and you’re good.

 Your Money Back Guarantee Needs to Be Stupidly Easy